-At your first session with me, we will go over some of the questions your asking yourself, some of the things you would like to be better in your life and what your hopes are for yourself, your relationships and your life in general.
+At your first session with me, we will go over some of the questions you're asking yourself, some of the things you would like to be better in your life and what your hopes are for yourself, your relationships and your life in general.
 Over this first session, you will also have a chance to work out if I am the best person to work through things with you.

 Training, qualifications & experience

 I began my career in counselling and psychotherapy in the late 1990s working as a trained volunteer on the crisis hotline for Youthline in Auckland, New Zealand.
 Realising how much I loved the work, I decided to undertake formal training at the Human Development and Training Institute where I gained my Diploma in Counselling, concurrently with training in psychodrama at the Auckland Training Centre for Psychodrama, which I had begun in 1998.
-From 2000-2006, I worked with a community therapy agency and in 2000, I also opened my private counselling and psychotherapy practice.
+From 2000-2006, I worked as a therapist at a community therapy agency and in 2000, I also opened my private counselling and psychotherapy practice.
 Over the years, I have worked with a wide variety of people dealing with a range of issues.

 As part of my private practice, I have also facilitated life skills groups for adolescent boys, trained teachers in mental health promotion programmes for the NZ Mental Health Foundation, provided anti-harassment workshops for the NZ Human Rights Commission, trained new crisis hotline volunteers at Youthline, established and provided supervision for Youthline’s Alternative Education school and provided training and support to a range of Auckland schools on sexual safety and anti-harassment.

 I take a special interest in trauma and anxiety.
 I trained in EMDR level 1 in 2002.
 More recently, I have trained in Brainspotting to an advanced level.
 I take a continual interest in my personal and professional development and regularly update my knowledge & practice in the areas of neuroscience, trauma, mindfulness and body-based therapies.